google/orbit/DEVELOPMENT.md

 use `std::optional`.

 ### Exceptions
-Currently our code is compiled with exceptions but we strive to towards a world with no exceptions.
+Currently our code is compiled with exceptions but we strive towards a world with no exceptions.
 Particularly we don't use methods from std that throw exceptions but prefer the variants returning error codes (e.g. in `std::filesystem`).